One of the best things that has happened to the Tofino - Ucluelet corridor in…

 The Malcolm Hotel opened in 2019 near downtown Canmore.
 It’s a four star hotel with an outdoor heated pool.

-Canmore is an exceptional base for outdoor adventures – no matter what the season.
+Canmore is an exceptional base for bike riding three seasons of the year.

 Click on the photo to bookmark to your Pinterest boards.